ichernyshovvv/read-duration.el/README.md

 defined in the `read-duration-return-units` custom variable.
-The function shows available input characters (available time unit multipliers (see `read-duration-multipliers`) and digits) in the prompt and checks the input while the user types.
+The function shows available input characters (available time unit multipliers (see `read-duration-multipliers`) and digits) in the prompt and checks the input while the user is typing.
 If the user mistypes, the function calls the `ding' function.

 ## Usage